mietek/digitalocean-callback/README.md

 Listens for HTTP `GET` requests at `/callback`.
 All requests are forwarded to the DigitalOcean [`/v1/oauth/token`](https://developers.digitalocean.com/oauth/#request-access-token) endpoint.

 If an incoming request includes an authorization code, the helper requests an access token.
-If an access token is granted, the helper redirects the user to the target URL, with additional `access_token`,  `expires_in`, and `refresh_token` parameters.
+If an access token is granted, the helper redirects the user to the target URL, with additional `access_token` and `scope` parameters.

 On failure, the user is also redirected to the target URL, with an `error` parameter.